 By identifying factors involved in the activity and diversity of bacteria, it may be possible to better understand how bacterial communities, and consequently, biogeochemical cycles will respond to environmental changes.

 We are always looking for good graduate students and postdocs.
 Please contact us if you are interested in microbial ecology, molecular ecology, or bioinformatics!
-Graduate students typically enroll through the UIC Department of Biological Sciences and can participate in any of the three program areas within the department.
+Graduate students typically enroll through the UIC Department of Biological Sciences.
+More information about our graduate program can be found here.

 Potential MS and PhD students are encouraged to contact Dr. Poretsky to discuss opportunities in the lab.